-As a public speaker on crisis leadership and decision making, Bob has addressed numerous academic, government, and military organizations to include Harvard University’s John F. Kennedy School of Government and as a guest lecturer on the subject of Crisis Leadership and Counter terrorism at the FBI National Academy in Quantico, Virginia.
+As a public speaker on crisis leadership and decision making, Bob has addressed numerous academic, government, and military organizations, including Harvard University’s John F. Kennedy School of Government, and as a guest lecturer on the subject of Crisis Leadership and Counter-terrorism at the FBI National Academy in Quantico, Virginia.

 Lt.
-Col. Darling has addressed numerous academic, government, military, and civic organizations to include: Harvard University’s John F. Kennedy School of Government and on the subject of Crisis Leadership and Counter terrorism at the FBI National Academy in Quantico, Virginia.
+Col. Darling has addressed numerous academic, government, military, and civic organizations, including Harvard University’s John F. Kennedy School of Government, and on the subject of Crisis Leadership and Counter-terrorism at the FBI National Academy in Quantico, Virginia.

 Books by Lt.
 Col. Robert J. Darling, USMC, (Ret.)